 - Picking the Right Foundation – Choosing the right foundation shade for your face has always been an arduous task.
 If you have your undertone figured out, it's easier to find the perfect match.
 You'll have a less difficult time at the makeup counter when purchasing products for your skin tone.

 - Matching With Complementary Clothing Colors – Identifying your undertone also gives you the power to enhance your style with the most complimentary colors in your wardrobe.

 - Finding the Perfect Hair Color – When it's time to color your hair, knowing your undertone can help you select the best shade for your skin tone.
 You and your colorist can work together to pick something that looks natural and complements your skin.

 How Do I Find My Undertone?

 Wondering how to find your undertone?
 It's easy.
 First, make sure you clean off any makeup, so you get the freshest version of your natural-looking skin.
-Here is how it works:
+Here are several ways to identify your undertone:

 - Look at Your Veins – Check out the skin on your hands and wrists to get a better look at the veins underneath.
 If your veins appear greenish, that is a warm undertone.
 Blue veins are a cool undertone, and a combination may be a neutral undertone.

 - Compare Your Skin With a Piece of Paper – Next, examine your skin next to a piece of plain white paper.
 A yellowish tint next to the paper indicates your undertone may be warm.
 If your skin appears pinkish, your undertone is likely cool.
 Grey-looking skin may mean a neutral undertone.